noinil/c-tan.com/content/post/2018-06-10-protein-solvation.md

 summary = "Simulation of coarse-grained protein in explicit water."
 +++

-Calculation of the solvation energy of biomolecules have been a long-standing problem for computational biologists.
-A bunch of methodologies have been developed.
+Calculation of the solvation energy of biomolecules has been a long-standing problem for computational biologists.
+A bunch of methodologies has been developed.
 However, a satisfying solution is still far away from us.
-Here I show the first simulation study of this problem, with proteins in the coarse-grained model, whilst with explicit water model.
-Our results revealed striking phenomenons such as bubble formation around the surface of proteins.
-If you are angry now, please don't kill me.
+Here I show the first simulation study of this problem, with proteins in the coarse-grained model, while with explicit water model.
+Our results revealed striking phenomenon such as bubble formation around the surface of proteins.
+If you are angry now, please don’t kill me.

 Happy CG modeling.